Computing Shortest Paths among Curved Obstacles in the Plane: Introduction

 As in \cite{ref:DobkinCo90,ref:DobkinDe88,ref:MelissaratosSh92}, we use splinegons to model planar curved objects.
 A (simple) {\em splinegon} $S$ is a simple region formed by replacing each edge $e'_i$ of a simple polygon $P$ by a curved edge $e_i$ joining the endpoints of $e'_i$ such that the area bounded by the curve $e_i$ and the line segment $e'_i$ is convex (see Fig.~\ref{fig:splinegon}).
 The vertices of $S$ are the vertices of $P$.
-Normally, each curved edge of $S$ is represented parametrically.
-Note that computation on curved objects is a challenging research topic (e.g., see \cite{ref:ChangSh05}).
-In this paper, as in \cite{ref:DobkinDe88,ref:MelissaratosSh92}, we assume that each splinegon edge is of $O(1)$ complexity, and primitive operations on a splinegon edge can each be performed theoretically in $O(1)$ time (e.g., computing its intersection with a line).
+As in \cite{ref:DobkinCo90,ref:DobkinDe88,ref:MelissaratosSh92}, we assume that the combinatorial complexity of each splinegon edge is $O(1)$, and {\em primitive operations} on a splinegon edge can each be performed in $O(1)$ time, such as computing the intersections of a splinegon edge with a line, computing the tangents (if any) between two splinegon edges, finding the tangents between a point and a splinegon edge, computing the distance between two points along a splinegon edge, etc.

 We study the problem of computing {\em shortest paths in a splinegon domain}, denoted by \spp.
-The plane minus the interior of obstacles is called the {\em free space}.
-Given two points $s$ and $t$ and a set of $h$ splinegons, $\calS=\{S_1,\ldots,S_h\}$, of totally $n$ vertices with pairwise disjoint interior, the \spp\ problem seeks a shortest path from $s$ to $t$ in the free space.
-If the splinegons in $\calS$ are all convex, then we refer to this case as the \emph{convex \spp}.
-To our best knowledge, we are not aware of any previous work for the general \spp.
-On the convex \spp, by generalizing the algorithm in \cite{ref:RohnertSh86} for the convex polygonal domain, one may be able to obtain an $O(n+h^2\log n)$ time solution.
+Given two points $s$ and $t$ and a set of $h$ pairwise disjoint splinegons, $\calS=\{S_1,\ldots,S_h\}$, with a total of $n$ vertices, we view the splinegons as {\em obstacles} and the plane minus the interior of obstacles is called the {\em free space}.
+The \spp\ problem seeks a shortest path from $s$ to $t$ in the free space.
+If the splinegons in $\calS$ are all convex, then we refer to it as the \emph{convex \spp}.
+We are not aware of any previous work that solves this general \spp\ problem exactly.
+For the convex \spp, by generalizing the algorithm in \cite{ref:RohnertSh86} for the convex polygonal domain, one may obtain an $O(n+h^2\log n)$ time solution.